Kepler–Bouwkamp constant

+A sequence of inscribed circles and regular polygons with increasing numbers of sides, which converge towards a circle at the limit.

 In plane geometry, the Kepler–Bouwkamp constant (or polygon inscribing constant) is obtained as a limit of the following sequence.
 Take a circle of radius 1.
 Inscribe a regular triangle in this circle.
 Inscribe a circle in this triangle.
 Inscribe a square in it.
 Inscribe a circle, regular pentagon, circle, regular hexagon and so forth.

 The radius of the limiting circle is called the Kepler–Bouwkamp constant.
 It is named after Johannes Kepler and Christoffel Jacob Bouwkamp, and is the inverse of the polygon circumscribing constant.

 Numerical value

-Unsolved problem in mathematics: Is Kepler–Bouwkamp constant irrational?
+Unsolved problem in mathematics: Is the Kepler–Bouwkamp constant irrational?